taikoxyz/taiko-mono/packages/protocol/docs/analysis/MrPotatoMagic-Analysis.md

 Day 1

-- Consuming resources provide in the README
+- Consuming resources provided in the README
 - Understanding and noting down the logical scope

 Day 2-7